 The Automation & Digital Agriculture Specialist Program is of 130 hours over 8 weeks.

-Agro Business & Sales
+Agri Business & Sales

 Careers possible in this stream:

-INDUSTRIAL TECHNICAL & PROFESSIONAL
+INDUSTRIAL, TECHNICAL & PROFESSIONAL

 Careers possible in this stream: